metocean/sd-assessment-task/README.md

 ## Requirements:

-To fulfill this task you will require a recent version of Docker and docker-compose.
+To fulfil this task you will require a recent version of Docker and docker-compose.
 Please refer to the documentation about installation:

  * Git
  * Docker-engine (Community edition): [install docs!](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
  * docker-compose: [install docs!](https://docs.docker.com/compose/install/)
+ * A Linux OS (although it's theoretically possible to do it in a Windows environment has not being tested and is possibly cumbersome)
+ * Python libraries mentioned in [requirements file](requirements.txt).

 After installing Git, Docker and docker-compose.